-In this post we are going to see how the file and folder permissions system works in a Linux-based operating system like Raspbian on Raspberry Pi.
+In this post, we are going to see how the file and folder permission system works in a Linux-based operating system like Raspbian on Raspberry Pi.

-We have already had many posts within the Raspberry Pi section aimed at seeing the fundamental management of the Linux operating system, which will allow us to tackle more advanced tutorials.
+We already have many posts within the Raspberry Pi section aimed at learning the fundamental handling of the Linux operating system, which will allow us to tackle more advanced tutorials.

-Getting used to the file and folder permissions system is another one of those things that, sooner or later, we will have to deal with in Linux since it is one of the main features of this operating system.
+Getting used to the file and folder permission system is another one of those things we will have to deal with sooner or later in Linux, as it is one of the main features of this operating system.

-As we know, one of the strengths of Linux is its security.
-An important part of this security lies in its simple but robust permissions system.
-So it is important to understand and manage them with ease.
+As we know, one of Linux’s strengths is its security.
+An important part of it relies on its simple but robust permission system.
+So it’s important to understand and handle them fluently.

-Each file and folder in Linux has an owner, a group of owners, and a set of permissions associated with each of these roles.
-We can verify the permissions simply by listing the files with this command
+Each file and folder in Linux has an owner, an owner group, and a series of permissions associated with each of these roles.
+We can check the permissions simply by listing the files with this command

 For example, the file ‘hola.txt’ we see has:

-This means that the owner of the file is the user ‘pi’, and the group of users is ‘pi’.
+This means that the file owner is the user ‘pi’, and the user group is ‘pi’

-On the other hand, the beginning of the line represents the permissions that the different user roles have on the file or folder.
+On the other hand, the beginning of the line represents the permissions that the different user roles have over the file or folder.

 - The first character is reserved for special permissions

-- The next three, permissions of the owner user (u)
+- Next three, permissions of the owner user (u)

-- The next three, permissions of the group owners (g)
+- Next three, permissions of the owner group (g)

-- The last three, permissions of the rest of the users (o)
+- Last three, permissions of other users (o)

 Therefore, in the example, the permissions mean,